Competitive awards allow students to study and conduct research around the world

 Established in 1946, the Fulbright U.S. Student Program is the U.S. government’s flagship international educational exchange program, designed to increase mutual understanding between the people of the United States and other countries.
 The highly selective program chooses university seniors, graduate and terminal degree students from the U.S. to study, research or teach English around the globe.

 This year’s recipients include Tyler Caple, Neely Griggs, Olivia Jaramillo, Kaitlyn Read, Charles Savage and Ashleen Williams.
-Two of the Ole Miss recipients plan to teach English abroad, two are pursuing master’s degrees and two aim to conduct research toward their doctoral dissertations.
+Two of the UM recipients plan to teach English abroad, two are pursuing master’s degrees and two aim to conduct research toward their doctoral dissertations.

 Also, Kaitlyn Sisco, a 2022 graduate in international studies and Spanish from Brandon, was selected as an alternate for the Fulbright Global and International Studies Master’s program at the University of Salamanca in Spain.